ALEXMORF/the-dark-dungeon/README.md

 # the-dark-dungeon
 a game with the application of raycasting.

 The entire game is coded by hand without any library (well except one just for asset loading).
-The render code is written without any external libraries, but the asset loading uses stb_image, because it's boring stuff and I don't feel like doing from scratch.
+The entire program is written without any external libraries, but the asset loading uses stb_image, because it's boring stuff and I don't feel like doing from scratch.
+P.S.: because I don't want to initialize OpenGL through Win32 to get the v-sync, I cheated a little by using SDL. but that's just platform layer code; the actual bulk of code of the game is still written from scratch.

 #videos

+TTD early demo (11/26/2016):
 https://www.youtube.com/watch?v=rgWLmUx7Chw

+TTD physics engine demo (11/28/2016):

 #Features and TODOs